astronomer/docs/astro/manage-connections-variables.md

 2. Environment variables
 3. Metadata database (any connection or variable which is visible in the Airflow UI)

-For example, if you set `AIRFLOW_VAR_MY_VARIABLE` with one value as an environment variable and you set the same variable `MY_VARIABLE` with another value in the Airflow UI, Astro uses the value set in the environment variable.
+For example, if you set `AIRFLOW_VAR_MY_VARIABLE` as an environment variable and you set the same variable `MY_VARIABLE` with a different value in the Airflow UI, Astro uses the value set in the environment variable.

 ## Airflow connection and variable management strategies